mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 ------------------------------------------
-( How To 1 of 3 ) Download & Install These
+( How To: 1 of 3 ) Download & Install These
 ------------------------------------------
 <br>